Kymr10n/DriftingMe/README.md

 # DriftingMe

-A Docker-based Stable Diffusion environment featuring both Automatic1111 WebUI and ComfyUI for AI image generation.
+A Docker-based Stable Diffusion environment featuring ComfyUI for AI image generation with a focus on noir-style comic creation.

 ## Features

-- **Automatic1111 WebUI**: Full-featured web interface for Stable Diffusion
 - **ComfyUI**: Node-based interface for advanced workflows
 - **CUDA Support**: GPU acceleration for faster generation
 - **Docker Compose**: Easy deployment and management